bugsnag/bugsnag-flutter-http-client/README.md

+# !This repo is a work in progress and has not yet been released as a useable package!

 # BugSnagHttpClient

 A wrapper for the [Dart HTTP package](https://pub.dev/packages/http) that enables automated instrumentation via the BugSnag Performance SDK and Error Monitoring SDK.
 This package simplifies the process of tracking and monitoring HTTP requests in your Dart applications.